NextLevelTiming/neon-timing-protocol/README.md

 # Protocol Commands
-Commands are messages that cause the receiving client to execute actions.
+Commands are messages that **may** cause the receiving client to execute actions.

 Commands can also convey that an event happened.
 Events are not expected to ellicit any particular response from clients.